ttotenberg-ld/react_qr_app/README.md

 ### Testing

 1. To test that it's working locally, run `npm start` in the root directory of your project
-1. On your LaunchDarkly dashboard, try turning the `reactQRCode` flag on and off, and serve different colors in the `reactBackgroundColor` flag
+1. On your LaunchDarkly dashboard, try turning the `show-qr-code` flag on and off, and serve different colors in the `config-background-color` flag

 ### Deploying